JinsuHongg/OrdCP/README.md

 python -m Main_CV

 # Introduction
 This study predicts Multi-class solar flare events (with ordinality) using Solar full-disk images (with multi-channels).
 We propose nobel conformal predictor for ordinal regression (or ordinal logistic regression).
 The full-disk images labeled with 0 (Flare quite and class A), 1(class B), 2(class C), and 3(class M and X).
-The integer labels are transformed into cumulative binary labels, as described below, which is different from one-hot encoding:
-0 --> [1, 0, 0, 0], 1 --> [1, 1, 0, 0], 2 --> [1, 1, 1, 0], 3 --> [1, 1, 1, 1]
+The integer labels are transformed into cumulative binary labels, as described below, which is different from one-hot encoding: 0 &rarr; [1, 0, 0, 0], 1 &rarr; [1, 1, 0, 0], 2 &rarr; [1, 1, 1, 0], 3 &rarr; [1, 1, 1, 1]

 The outputs from the models with four neurons are feeded into the sigmoid function.
 Cross entropy for the loss function is used. loss =  $- \sum_i^K (t_i \times log(o_i) + (1-t_i) \times log(1-o_i))$